seunseyitan/LITA-Class-Activity-HR-data/README.md

 **DATA VISUALIZATIONS**

 ** **EMPLOYEE TOTAL COUNT**:
-The total sum of employee count was obtained by utilising the card visual and dragging the employee count column head to build the visual.
+The total sum of employee count was visualised using the card visual and dragging the **employee count** column head to build the visual.

 The total employee count was **1,470**

+** **EMPLOYEE CURRENT COUNT**:

+The total sum of current employee count was visualised using the card visual and dragging the **CF_current Employee** column head to build the visual.

+The total employee count was **1,470**

-** ATTRITION RATE
+** **ATTRITION RATE**

 The attrition rate was obtained through a **new measure** formula:

 **Attrition rate = SUM('HR data'[Attrition Count]) / SUM('HR data'[Employee Count])**
+ visualised using the card visual.

+ The attrition rate of employees is 16.12%